 - Anyone who receives a positive Covid test at any point in the semester will be required to quarantine for 11 days, either in their host home (following strict distancing and hygiene protocols) or in a residence.

 During the semester:

-- If a student or a family member contracts Covid, the student will be removed from their host home.
-Isolation will be at a secondary housing, where the student could have the necessary conditions for isolation during quarantine, if hospitalization is not required.
+- If a student or a family member contracts Covid-19, the student will be removed from his/her host home.
+Isolation will be at a secondary housing, where the student would have the necessary conditions for isolation during quarantine, if hospitalization is not required.

 - Immediately upon arrival.

 - In late October, before group travel to Patagonia.

 - Before program departure.